 It is similar to treating Lyme disease.
 Yes, you have Lyme disease’s characteristic rash and flu-like symptoms, but antibiotics target the bacterial infection that brought on the Lyme.
 Treating the infection may end the disease as well as chasing off the chills that result.

 When approaching a loved one with an addiction, Barnett advises being honest, but avoid venting.
 It’s acceptable to ask them to consider seeking help, but don’t ask them to stop using.
-Mention specific types of assistance, such as attending a nearby rehab center or a talking with a recovering addict you know.
+Mention specific types of assistance, such as attending a nearby rehab center or talking with a recovering addict you know.
 Making statements is fine, but badgering the person with endless questions or hurling accusations won’t be likely to help.

-Listening and acknowledging progress are good, but be careful with praise.
+Listening and acknowledging progress is good, but be careful with praise.
 A statement such as “You made my day” because someone went to a meeting sends the message that your happiness hinges on the behavior of the addicted loved one.

 How to Deal with a Family Member on Drugs

 To better inform yourself and your loved ones, the website of the American Society of Addiction Medicine contains information about addiction specialists.
 If you’re looking into rehab centers, the National Institute on Drug Abuse has resources and answers to frequently asked questions on its website

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has tips for addiction specialists on how to boost motivation for people with substance use disorders (SUDs), tips that family members and loved ones can also use.